sodadata/docs/soda/integrate-webhooks.md

 1. Confirm that the third-party can provide an incoming webhook URL that meets the following technical specifications:
 * can return an HTTP status code between 200 and 400
 * can reply to a request within 10 seconds (otherwise the request from Soda Cloud times out)
-* provides an SSL-secured endpoint (https://) of TLS 1.2 or greater
+* provides an SSL-secured endpoint (`https://`) of TLS 1.2 or greater
 2. In your Soda Cloud account, navigate to **your avatar** > **Organization Settings**, then select the **Integrations** tab.
 3. Click the **+** at the upper right of the table of integrations to add a new integration.
 4. In the **Add Integration** dialog box, select **Webhook** then follow the guided steps to configure the integration.
-Reference the following table for guidance on the values to input. <br /> Add as many HTTP headers as you wish, but be sure to add the required `Content type:` header.
+Reference the following tables for guidance on the values to input. <br /> Add as many HTTP headers as you wish, but be sure to add the required `Content type:` header.

 | Field or Label  | Guidance |
 | -----------------  | ----------- |